Safed Sanjak

-Safed Sanjak (سنجق صفد; Safed Sancağı) was a sanjak (district) of Damascus Eyalet (Ottoman province of Damascus) in 1517–1660, after which it became part of the Sidon Eyalet (Ottoman province of Sidon).
-The sanjak was centered in Safed and spanned the Galilee, Jabal Amil and the coastal cities of Acre and Tyre.
-The city of Safed was made up of Muslim and Jewish townspeople.
-At the same time the rest of the sanjak was populated by Sunni Muslims, Bedouins, Metouali Twelver Muslims, and Jewish and Druze peasants.
+Safed Sanjak (سنجق صفد; Safed Sancağı) was a sanjak (district) of Damascus Eyalet (Ottoman province of Damascus) in 1516–1660, after which it became part of the Sidon Eyalet (Ottoman province of Sidon).
+The sanjak was centered in Safed and spanned the Galilee, Jabal Amil and the coastal towns of Acre and Tyre.
+In the late 17th century or by the start of the 18th century, it dissolved as a sanjak and its former territory was subdivided into around ten smaller fiscal units of the Sidon Eyalet, Safed being the center of one such unit.

+In the 16th century, the town of Safed was made up of Sunni Muslims and Jews.
+The Galilee was largely populated by Sunni Muslims and Druze, with smaller communities of Jews, while the areas north of the Galilee, in modern Lebanon, were mostly populated by Twelver Shia Muslims (Mitwalis).

 Territory and demographics

 The territory of Safed Sanjak consisted of the area between the Zahrani River in the north to Mount Carmel (near Haifa) in the south, and the area between the Sea of Galilee in the east and the Mediterranean Sea in the west.
 Besides Safed, it included the port cities of Acre and Tyre and the entire Galilee and Jabal Amil area.
 The district had a mixed population of peasants and Bedouin.
 The inhabitants of the Jabal Amil region were predominantly Shia Muslim, specifically and historically called Mitwali, while the Galilee had a Sunni Muslim majority, including peasants and Bedouin, and a large Druze minority.
 The district also contained Jewish communities.